Former Ukrainian defense officials accused of embezzling more than $48 million

 The officials accepted the personal protection equipment without inspection, and transferred the low quality products to the Armed Forces of Ukraine military warehouses.

-According to the investigation the equipment did meet the state and military of Ukraine or the technical requirements but could not protect Ukrainian soldiers.
+According to the investigation the equipment did meet the state and military standards of Ukraine or the technical requirements but could not protect Ukrainian soldiers.

 Some Ukrainian military units received personal protective equipment valued at nearly $48,5 millions as a result criminal acts of the suspects.